DanielCollin96/solar_image_processing/README.md

 Downloads images at hourly cadence for all channels listed in `channels` over the configured date range.
-For each day, a single batch request is attempted first; individual hourly requests are used as fallback if the batch fails.
+For each day, a single batch request is attempted first; individual hourly requests are used as a fallback if the batch fails.

 **Output:** raw FITS files and per-request metadata pickles saved to:
 ```